callmekoshy/callmekoshy/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">Hi, I'm Joseph.

 -Hi, I'm Joseph.
-A 19yr old who has deep interest in topics like cybersecurity, cloud-computing, debian-based machines, and Web 3.0.
+A 19yr old who has deep interest in topics like:

+-Cybersecurity
+-Cloud-Computing
+-Debian-based machines
+-Web 3.0.

 -🔭 I’m currently working on starting my secondary blog which would also serve as an alternative repository.